strategic plan development

 The staff and council interviews will help us allocate staffing responsibilities and identify efficiencies.

 Where are we now?
 We will evaluate the input from our stakeholders and articulate how we measure up to their expectations.
 Through this analysis we will identify the areas most in need of improvement, and where we see the most success.
+We will review plans that are currently in progress within the municipality and how they relate to our current environment.

 Define the strategic priorities